ontio/ontology-java-sdk/docs/en/basic.md

 The following describes basic blockchain interop function of SDK and defines relevant data structure.

-Please use the following methods to initialize OntSDK use case before luanching JAVA SDK.
+Please use the following methods to initialize OntSDK use case before launching JAVA SDK.

 ```
 OntSdk ontSdk = OntSdk.getInstance();